section-engineering-education/engineering-education/content/articles/how-to-choose-the-appropriate-microservices-framework-for-your-project/index.md

 - **Implement backward compatibility for the exposed endpoints**: The rigid contract tests to safeguard against breaking changes should be implemented.
 It will allow backward compatibility for the API calls to respond to each user query.
 This assists businesses in developing production-ready applications quickly.

 #### Data storage and management of the microservices
-- **Implement different databases for each microservice**: The database that fulfills the needs of the service should be selected.
+- **Implement different databases for each microservice**: The database that fulfils the service needs should be selected.
 Then the infrastructure and storage that matches the data it contains should be customized and used entirely for that microservice.
 A service mesh ensures that a robust microservice framework has been achieved.
 Each service is separately maintained while working together with other services.

 #### Deployment and hosting of the microservices
 - **Separate microservices deployment**: It helps to save time while coordinating different teams when performing regular maintenance or upgrades.
 It also assists in preventing a single service from using enormous resources while impacting other services just because of sharing resources.
 A dedicated infrastructure that hosts each microservice should be implemented.
 This ensures that each microservice's fault is isolated from other components, improving the fault torelance and avoid outages.